Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 Risks and Statistics

-• Older children are more likely to not buckle up.
+• Older children are less likely to buckle up.

-• Fatal crash data shows that 40% of children who died in car crashes between the ages of 8-12 were unrestrained.
+• Fatal crash data shows that 40% of children who died in car crashes between the ages of 8 and 12 were unrestrained.

 • Certain risk factors increase the likelihood that kids will ride unrestrained.